-This section describes the roles and responsibilities of the student in FHS 401.
+This section describes the roles and responsibilities of the student in FHS 401 and the research supervisor who supervises their work in a lab for Pathway 2.

 Students must meet all requirements related to the 401 Research experience specified in this handbook and the FHS 401 syllabus (see current version linked on the FHS blog).